damoeb/feedless/ideas.md

   - harvest article
     - authenticate
       - native
-        - basic auth
+        - basic auth -> plugin
-      -> plugin
     - prerender
-      - postrender actions
+      - postrender actions -> plugin
-        -> plugin
   - map
     - native
       - readability
       - audio/video stream
       - main image
-      - score
-    -> plugin
+      - score -> plugin
-  - tetention policy (iff private)
+  - retention policy (iff private)
   - reduce (iff private)
     - filter

 Producer Events (Bucket)

 - on trigger event
 - filter (allocate article segment)
   - filter articles in segment
 - map
   - native
-    - add bucket tags
+    - add bucket tags -> plugin
-  -> plugin
 - reduce
   - native
     - throttle
-    - aggregate
-  -> plugin
+    - aggregate -> plugin
 - export
   - feed

 ---
 Feed Resolver

 - Native
 - Web-to-feed
 - Plugins

 Consumer

 - Feed
   - Visibility
   - Trigger
     - On Source Change
     - On Post
     - On Mq Event
     - Scheduled
   - Pre Harvest Actions
     - Authentication
   - [X] Logs
   - Post Harvest Actions
     - [X] Readability
     - [X] Consumer Tags
     - Content Refinement
       - Content Extraction
         - Multimedia
-      - Content Quality Scoring
+    - Content Quality Scoring Producer
-Producer
 - Trigger
   - On Consumer Change
   - Scheduled
 - Segment Allocation
   - By Content
   - By Time eg.g since last change
 - Output
   - Map
     - Producer Tags
   - Reduce
     - Throttling
     - Aggregation
   - Format
     - Push
     - Feed
       - Authentication
       - Expose
     - Webhook

 use cases

 - website change
 - router error log
 - soundcloud likes digest
+- youtube likes backup
+- receive link -> forward to bucket
 - archive soundcloud likes
 - diff articles

 from https://www.reddit.com/r/rss/comments/ppm9hh/looking_for_an_rssapp_alternative/

 - Create an RSS feed for websites that do not have an RSS feed if it’s own and is able to grab the images that are associated with each new item.
 - Pick what elements you want to show up in the feed.
 - Create a new RSS feed for each feed created.
 - Bundles RSS feeds together for a single link that will aggregate everything in the bundle.
 - Tag white and black list.
 - You can just follow a page, even if it does not look like a collection.
 In theory it is a collection of different versions over time.
 There should be a field in the article to store mapping content
 - like readability.
 A mimeType for this field should also be specified.